jayaemekar/systemdesign/docs/DesigningTypeaheadSuggestion.md

   </kbd>
 </p>

-If we store this trie in a file with the above-mentioned scheme, we will have: “C2,A2,R1,T,P,O1,D”.
-From this, we can easily rebuild our trie.
+This trie will be stored in a file using the above-mentioned scheme: "C2,A2,R1,T,P,O1,D." We can easily reconstruct our trie with this information.

-If you’ve noticed, we are not storing top suggestions and their counts with each node.
-It is hard to store this information; as our trie is being stored top down, we don’t have child nodes created before the parent, so there is no easy way to store their references.
-For this, we have to recalculate all the top terms with counts.
-This can be done while we are building the trie.
-Each node will calculate its top suggestions and pass it to its parent.
-Each parent node will merge results from all of its children to figure out its top suggestions.
+We don't store top ideas and their counts with each node, as you may have seen.
+It's difficult to preserve this information since, because our trie is organized top down, we don't have any child nodes generated before the parent, therefore there's no convenient method to keep track of their references.
+This requires recalculating all of the top terms with counts.
+This can be done as the trie is being constructed.
+Each node will calculate and provide its top recommendations to its parent.
+To determine its top suggestions, each parent node will combine the findings of all of its offspring.

-## 5. Scale Estimation
+### Scale Estimation
-If we are building a service that has the same scale as that of Google we can expect 5 billion searches every day, which would give us approximately 60K queries per second.
+If we establish a service on the same scale as Google, we can expect 5 billion searches each day, or about 60K requests per second.

-Since there will be a lot of duplicates in 5 billion queries, we can assume that only 20% of these will be unique.
-If we only want to index the top 50% of the search terms, we can get rid of a lot of less frequently searched queries.
-Let’s assume we will have 100 million unique terms for which we want to build an index.
+We can predict that just 20% of the 5 billion inquiries will be unique due to the large number of duplicates.
+We can exclude a lot of less often searched queries if we only want to index the top 50% of search phrases.
+Assume there are 100 million distinct phrases for which we wish to create an index.

 **Storage Estimation:**
- If on the average each query consists of 3 words and if the average length of a word is 5 characters, this will give us 15 characters of average query size.
-Assuming we need 2 bytes to store a character, we will need 30 bytes to store an average query.
-So total storage we will need:
+If each query has an average length of 3 words and a word has an average length of 5 characters, the average query size will be 15 characters.
+If a character takes two bytes to store, an average query will take 30 bytes to store.
+So, in total, we'll require:

                     100 million * 30 bytes => 3 GB
-We can expect some growth in this data every day, but we should also be removing some terms that are not searched anymore.
-If we assume we have 2% new queries every day and if we are maintaining our index for the last one year, total storage we should expect:
+Every day, we can expect some growth in this data, but we should also remove some terms that are no longer searched.
+If we assume that we receive 2% new requests per day and that we keep our index for the last year, total storage should be:

                     3GB + (0.02 * 3 GB * 365 days) => 25 GB
-## 6. Data Partition
+### Data Partition
-Although our index can easily fit on one server, we can still partition it in order to meet our requirements of higher efficiency and lower latencies.
-How can we efficiently partition our data to distribute it onto multiple servers?
+Even though our index can easily fit on a single server, we can still split it to fulfill our efficiency and latency requirements.
+How can we split our data efficiently so that it may be distributed across numerous servers?

 **a.
 Range Based Partitioning:**

- What if we store our phrases in separate partitions based on their first letter.
-So we save all the terms starting with the letter ‘A’ in one partition and those that start with the letter ‘B’ into another partition and so on.
-We can even combine certain less frequently occurring letters into one partition.
-We should come up with this partitioning scheme statically so that we can always store and search terms in a predictable manner.
+- What if we divided our phrases into groups based on their first letter?
+As a result, we save all phrases beginning with the letter 'A' in one partition, those beginning with the letter 'B' in another, and so on.
+- We can even merge a few letters that aren't used very often into one division.
+This partitioning scheme should be created statically so that we can always store and search phrases in a predictable manner.

-The main problem with this approach is that it can lead to unbalanced servers, for instance, if we decide to put all terms starting with the letter ‘E’ into one partition, but later we realize that we have too many terms that start with letter ‘E’ that we can’t fit into one partition.
+- The biggest issue with this strategy is that it can result in unbalanced servers, such as if we decide to place all terms beginning with the letter 'E' into one partition, only to discover later that we have too many terms beginning with the letter 'E' to fit into one partition.

-We can see that the above problem will happen with every statically defined scheme.
-It is not possible to calculate if each of our partitions will fit on one server statically.
+- We can see that the problem described above will occur with any statically stated scheme.
+It is impossible to determine whether each of our partitions will fit on a single server in a static manner.

 **b.
 Partition based on the maximum capacity of the server:**

- Let’s say we partition our trie based on the maximum memory capacity of the servers.
-We can keep storing data on a server as long as it has memory available.
-Whenever a sub-tree cannot fit into a server, we break our partition there to assign that range to this server and move on the next server to repeat this process.
-Let’s say if our first trie server can store all terms from ‘A’ to ‘AABC’, which mean our next server will store from ‘AABD’ onwards.
-If our second server could store up to ‘BXA’, the next server will start from ‘BXB’, and so on.
-We can keep a hash table to quickly access this partitioning scheme:
+Let's imagine we divide our trie according to the servers' maximum memory capacity.
+We can continue to store data on a server as long as it has memory.
+We break our partition there to allocate that range to this server and go on to the next server to continue this process whenever a sub-tree cannot fit into a server.

+Assume that our first trie server can store all terms from 'A' to 'AABC,' implying that our next server will store phrases from 'AABD' onwards.
+If our second server has enough space to store 'BXA,' the third server will begin with 'BXB,' and so on.
+To conveniently retrieve this partitioning strategy, we can keep a hash table:

 - Server 1, A-AABC
 - Server 2, AABD-BXA
 - Server 3, BXB-CDA

-For querying, if the user has typed ‘A’ we have to query both server 1 and 2 to find the top suggestions.
-When the user has typed ‘AA’, we still have to query server 1 and 2, but when the user has typed ‘AAA’ we only need to query server 1.
+If the user types 'A,' we must query both server 1 and server 2 to discover the top choices.
+We still have to query servers 1 and 2 when the user types 'AA,' but when the user types 'AAA,' we only have to query server 1.

-We can have a load balancer in front of our trie servers which can store this mapping and redirect traffic.
-Also, if we are querying from multiple servers, either we need to merge the results on the server side to calculate the overall top results or make our clients do that.
-If we prefer to do this on the server side, we need to introduce another layer of servers between load balancers and trie severs (let’s call them aggregator).
-These servers will aggregate results from multiple trie servers and return the top results to the client.
+In front of our trie servers, we can put a load balancer that can store this mapping and divert traffic.
+Also, if we're querying many servers, we'll either have to merge the results on the server side to get the overall top results, or we'll have to rely on our clients to do it.

+If we wish to achieve this on the server side, we'll need to add another layer of servers (let's call them aggregators) between load balancers and trie servers.
+The top results from several trie servers will be returned to the client by these servers.

-Partitioning based on the maximum capacity can still lead us to hotspots, e.g., if there are a lot of queries for terms starting with ‘cap’, the server holding it will have a high load compared to others.
+Partitioning based on maximum capacity might still lead to hotspots; for example, if there are a lot of queries for terms that start with 'cap,' the server that holds it will be under a lot of strain relative to others.

 **c.
 Partition based on the hash of the term:**

- Each term will be passed to a hash function, which will generate a server number and we will store the term on that server.
-This will make our term distribution random and hence minimize hotspots.
-The disadvantage of this scheme is, to find typeahead suggestions for a term we have to ask all the servers and then aggregate the results.
+Each phrase will be passed via a hash function, which will generate a server number, which will be used to store the word.
+As a result, our word distribution will be random, reducing hotspots.
+The downside of this technique is that we have to ask all of the servers for typeahead suggestions for a term and then aggregate the responses.

-## 7. Cache
+### Cache
-We should realize that caching the top searched terms will be extremely helpful in our service.
-There will be a small percentage of queries that will be responsible for most of the traffic.
-We can have separate cache servers in front of the trie servers holding most frequently searched terms and their typeahead suggestions.
-Application servers should check these cache servers before hitting the trie servers to see if they have the desired searched terms.
-This will save us time to traverse the tri.
+- We must understand that caching the most often searched terms will be incredibly beneficial to our business.
+A small fraction of inquiries will be responsible for the majority of the traffic.
+- Separate cache servers can be placed in front of the trie servers to store the most commonly searched phrases and typeahead suggestions.
+Before hitting the trie servers, application servers should check these cache servers to see if they have the desired searched terms.
+- This will allow us to travel the tri faster.

-We can also build a simple Machine Learning (ML) model that can try to predict the engagement on each suggestion based on simple counting, personalization, or trending data, and cache these terms beforehand.
+We can also create a simple Machine Learning (ML) model that uses simple counting, personalisation, or trending data to forecast interaction on each proposal and cache these terms in advance.

-## 8. Replication and Load Balancer
+### Load Balancer and Replication
-We should have replicas for our trie servers both for load balancing and also for fault tolerance.
-We also need a load balancer that keeps track of our data partitioning scheme and redirects traffic based on the prefixes.
+Our trie servers should have replicas for load balancing as well as fault tolerance.
+A load balancer that maintains track of our data partitioning method and redirects traffic depending on prefixes is also required.

-## 9. Fault Tolerance
+### Fault Tolerance
-What will happen when a trie server goes down?
-As discussed above we can have a master-slave configuration; if the master dies, the slave can take over after failover.
-Any server that comes back up, can rebuild the trie based on the last snapshot.
+What happens if one of the trie servers goes down?
+We can have a master-slave arrangement, as mentioned previously; if the master dies, the slave can take over after failover.
+Any server that restarts can recreate the trie using the most recent snapshot.

-## 10. Typeahead Client
+### Typeahead Client
-We can perform the following optimizations on the client side to improve user’s experience:
+On the client side, we can make the following changes to improve the user experience:

-1. The client should only try hitting the server if the user has not pressed any key for 50ms.
+1. The client should only attempt to contact the server if the user has been idle for 50 milliseconds.
-2. If the user is constantly typing, the client can cancel the in-progress requests.
+2. The client can cancel in-progress requests if the user is constantly typing.
-3. Initially, the client can wait until the user enters a couple of characters.
+3. The client can initially wait till the user types a few characters.
-4. Clients can pre-fetch some data from the server to save future requests.
+4. Clients can save time by pre-fetching some data from the server.
-5. Clients can store the recent history of suggestions locally.
-Recent history has a very high rate of being reused.
+5. Clients can keep track of recent suggestions locally.
+The rate of reuse in recent history is extremely high.
-6. Establishing an early connection with the server turns out to be one of the most important factors.
-As soon as the user opens the search engine website, the client can open a connection with the server.
-So when a user types in the first character, the client doesn’t waste time in establishing the connection.
+6. One of the most crucial things is establishing an early connection with the server.
+The client can establish a connection with the server as soon as the user visits the search engine page.
+As a result, the client does not waste time establishing the connection when the user types the first character.
-7. The server can push some part of their cache to CDNs and Internet Service Providers (ISPs) for efficiency.
+7. For efficiency, the server can push some of their cache to CDNs and Internet Service Providers (ISPs).

-## 11. Personalization
+### Personalization
-Users will receive some typeahead suggestions based on their historical searches, location, language, etc. We can store the personal history of each user separately on the server and also cache them on the client.
-The server can add these personalized terms in the final set before sending it to the user.
-Personalized searches should always come before others.
+Users will receive typeahead suggestions based on previous searches, location, language, and other factors.
+We can save each user's personal history on the server separately and cache it on the client.
+Before transmitting the final set to the user, the server can include these customised phrases.
+Personal searches should always take precedence over others.